 When the moon does eclipse the sun, it produces two types of shadows on Earth.
 The umbral shadow is the relatively small in diameter point on Earth where an observer would see a total eclipse.
 The penumbral shadow is the much larger area on Earth where an observer will see a partial eclipse.
 Here, the sun is not completely covered by the moon.

-Depending on your location and on the specific geometry of the sun – Earth-moon system, you may experience one of three types of solar eclipses; total, partial, or annular.
+Depending on your location and on the specific geometry of the sun-Earth-moon system, you may experience one of four types of solar eclipses; total, partial, annular and hybrid.

 A TOTAL ECLIPSE happens when the moon completely covers the sun.
 Here, the observer is standing under the umbral shadow of the moon.
 In a total solar eclipse, the sun’s outer atmosphere can be seen.